nkabbara/nkabbara.github.io/books/on-writing-well.md

 * Then ask, have I said it?
 * Is it clear for someone encountering the subject for the first time?

-Be grateful for any word that you can remove or shorten.
+Be grateful for any word, sentence, paragraph, or section that you can remove or shorten.
 Clutter removes simplicity.
 Clutter examples:
 1. At this point in time, present time, presently, currently, at this juncture of maturization: now
 2. Head up, face up, free up, order up: unecessary propositions
 3. Personal friend, personal doctor, personal feelings